 The GEMS Community is only open to first-year students.

-- Enroll in the GEMs 100 Freshman Seminar Course
+- Enroll in the GEMs 100 CUFS Course

 How to apply

-- Once selected for the community, you will be placed into the GEMS 100 course in place of your CUFS 100 course.
+- Once selected for the community, you will be placed into the GEMS CUFS course in place of your generic CUFS Course.